 The golden rule of stretching is you are going to get the most value of it when you are warm.
 So that might mean you warm up at home and do a stretch there or you jog for a bit and you stretch while you are out on your run.
 It’s also great to get into the habit of stretching as part of your cool down.
 You don’t need to warm up for that, because you are already warm.
 And if you are incorporating stretching at another time during the day you can use the roller to warm up your muscles a bit and then stretch.

 Warm Up Routine at Home

 This is a great yoga based warm up and stretching routine for runners.
-It takes about fifteen minutes and you can do it before you leave the house.
+It takes about seven minutes and you can do it before you leave the house.

 Cool Down Routine at Home